-- 2.2.1 Travelling by car, as a driver or passenger, was the most frequently used way of travelling for all journey types in the last seven days, with the exception of journeys for outdoor leisure activities, where the majority of journeys were made by walking (63%), compared to the car (26%). - 2.2.2 Walking was the main way of travelling for around a fifth of respondents who dropped of their child to school or nursery (21%); and shopping (18%).
-Around a sixth visited their friends and family by walking (16%). - 2.2.3 Few respondents travelled by bicycle for any of the specified journey purposes (between 1% and 7%), with the exception of journeys undertaken for indoor leisure actives where 18% of those who travelled to indoor leisure activities (9%) had cycled.
+- 2.2.1 Travelling by car, as a driver or passenger, was the most frequently used way of travelling for all journey types in the last seven days, with the exception of journeys for outdoor leisure activities, where the majority of journeys were made by walking (58%), compared to the car (32%). - 2.2.2 Walking was the main way of travelling for around a third of respondents who dropped of their child to school or nursery (35%); and around a quarter of those who went to visit friends and family (28%); to indoor leisure activities (23%) and went shopping (22%).
+This is a general increase in those who walked as their main way of travelling to undertake these journeys. - 2.2.3 Few respondents travelled by bicycle for any of the specified journey purposes (less than 10%).

 Spaces for People Attitudinal Surveys

-Wave 8 Report (Survey undertaken between 22nd February and 2nd March 2021) 110064/12
+Wave 9 Report (Survey undertaken between 15th March and 23rd March 2021) 110064/12

-Final Report 26/03/2021
+Final Report 08/04/2021

 - 2.2.4 The majority of respondents did not think they would change how much they use different ways of travelling in the next month or so.
-The largest anticipated change was an increase in walking over the next month or so (25%). - 2.2.5 Respondents from cities, large town centers or suburbs were more likely to have anticipated traveling by bus, minibus or coach in the next month or so compared to those from small towns, villages or rural areas (12% vs 3%). - 2.2.6 Around a sixth anticipated a decrease in how much they would travel by bus, minibus or coach (16%); train (15%); and taxi or minicab (14%).
+The largest anticipated change was an increase in walking over the next month or so (24%). - 2.2.5 Just under a sixth anticipated a decrease in how much they would travel by train (14%) and bus, minibus or coach (13%).